biscuit-auth/website/docs/src/Interoperability-&-Reusability.md

 # Interoperability & Reusability

-In small biscuit deployments (a couple services, in a single organization), you have full control on which rules and facts are defined and have meaning.
+In small biscuit deployments (a couple of services, in a single organization), you have full control on which rules and facts are defined and have meaning.
 On bigger deployments (across multiple organizations, or if you want to design a reusable library that can